-Supportive ABA Therapy in Daycare & Parochial Settings: A Win for Children, Parents, and Centers
+Supportive ABA Therapy in Daycare & Parochial Settings: An Integrative and Collaborative Approach

-At Vilij, we believe growth happens best in community—where children can learn, laugh, practice, and belong alongside their peers.
+At Vilij ABA, we believe growth happens best in community—where children can learn, laugh, practice, and belong alongside their peers.
 Many parents and caregivers may not know that ABA services can provide additional support in the daycare and parochial school settings.

 Note: This article is for general information, not insurance or legal advice.
 For the most accurate and up to date information, reach out to your insurance plan sponsor for more information.